-A minimum of \star 18 to a maximum of \star 42 at the senior level in CHRTC and /or CHRTP courses are required, including \star 9 at the 300- or 400-level.
-It is recommended that students include RELIG 101, CHRTC 100, and two of CLASS 110, HIST 110 or HIST 111 in their program.
-The Dean of St Joseph's College serves as student advisor (sjcdean@ualberta.ca).
+A minimum of ★18 to a maximum of ★42 at the senior level in CHRTC/PHIL courses at St Joseph's College and/or CHRTP courses at St Stephen's College courses are required, including ★9 at the 300- or 400-level.
+It is recommended that students include RELIG 102, CHRTC 100, CHRTP 312 and HIST 297 in their program.
+The staff at St Joseph's College and St Stephen's College serve as student advisors.